-- (1) Unless otherwise agreed by the parties, these Rules shall govern the proceedings before the Arbitral Tribunal. - (2) Subject to any agreement made between the parties in writing and these Rules, the Arbitral Tribunal may conduct the arbitration in such manner as it considers
+(1) Unless otherwise agreed by the parties, these Rules shall govern the proceedings before the Arbitral Tribunal.

-- (3) The Arbitral Tribunal may, after consulting with the parties, appoint a tribunal secretary.
+- (2) Subject to any agreement made between the parties in writing and these Rules, the Arbitral Tribunal may conduct the arbitration in such manner as it considers appropriate, provided that the parties are treated with equality and that an appropriate stage of the proceedings each party is given a reasonable opportunity of presenting its case.
+The Arbitral Tribunal, in exercising its discretion, shall conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' dispute. - (3) The Arbitral Tribunal may, after consulting with the parties, appoint a tribunal secretary.
 The tribunal secretary is subject to the same disclosure as is required of arbitrators pursuant to Article 14 of these Rules and shall be and remain throughout the proceedings impartial and independent pursuant to Article 15 of these Rules. - (4) If any question of procedure arises which is not covered by the parties' agreement, these Rules or any rules agreed by the parties, then the Arbitral Tribunal shall rule on the question. - (5) If there are conflicting rights under these Rules the Arbitral Tribunal shall resolve the issue from the perspectives of fairness and efficiency in order to preserve the integrity of the arbitral process. - (6) The parties undertake to comply with any order made by the Arbitral Tribunal.